ryea9/University-projects/Cloud Computing/Week4_Lab/README.md

-# Lab 4 - vCenter Server and VM Migration
+# vCenter Server and VM Migration

 This lab introduced the VMware vCenter Server Appliance (VCSA), a crucial component for centralized management of a vSphere environment.
 The main objectives were to connect the existing ESXi hosts to vCenter and to perform live migrations of virtual machines using vMotion and Storage vMotion.